daviddoria/ITKHelpers/README.txt

 Building
 --------
 This repository does not depend on any external libraries.
-The only caveat is that it depends on c++0x/11 parts of the c++ language.
+The only caveat is that it depends on c++0x/11 parts of the c++ language used in the Helpers submodule.
 For Linux, this means it must be built with the flag gnu++0x.
-For Windows, we are working on finding the comparable solution/flag.
+For Windows (Visual Studio 2010), nothing special must be done.

 Usage
 -----